|Coverage||Great Britain and Northern Ireland|

 More information about licensing data

-The Radon Potential Dataset is the definitive map of Radon Affected Areas in Great Britain, created jointly by Public Health England* (PHE) and the BGS using long-term radon measurements made in over 479 000 homes across Great Britain (without affecting householders' confidentiality), combined with geological map data.
+The Radon Potential Dataset is the definitive map of Radon Affected Areas in Great Britain and Northern Ireland, created jointly by Public Health England* (PHE) and the BGS using long-term radon measurements made in over 479 000 homes across Great Britain and 23,000 homes across Northern Ireland (without affecting householders' confidentiality), combined with geological map data.

 The dataset includes a built in 75 m 'buffer', made up of 50 m to allow for the margin of error in the geological lines, and 25 m to represent the average extent of a home.

 PHE recommends that radon levels should be reduced in homes where the annual average is at or above 200 becquerels per cubic metre (200 Bq m-3) — this is termed the Radon Action Level.

 PHE defines Radon Affected Areas as those with one per cent chance or more of a house having a radon concentration at or above the Action Level of 200 Bq m-3.